rikgriffin/TabsGadget/README.md

 To build, just run the "Make" obey file.
 This just runs "amu all" in a TaskWindow.
 There's a pretty standard Makefile that you can probably use with some other make utility if you wish.

 Note that to run "make clean", you need an "rm" command on your Run$Path which behaves similarly to the unix/linux "rm".
 You also need a "trim" command which is used to snip off the "Dynamic dependencies" part of the Makefile.
 I'll upload BASIC version of these commands to github, but someone will probably come up with a better system.

+Also note that you may need to create a directory called "o" for the compiler to put object files in to - this directory exists in the repo but seems to get lost if you download a ZIP archive.

 Rik Griffin Jan 2022